 The Council of Academic and Professional Publishers (CAPP) is an industry group representing publishers of academic and professional books and journals in the UK.
 CAPP includes all of its members – all major UK publishers of such materials.

-CAPP’s objectives are to:
+CAPP’s mission is to:

-Work with other organizations with similar aims
+Cooperate with organizations with similar aims.